arivera007/COURSERA---Getting-and-Cleaning-Data/README.md

 ### 1. Merges the training and the test sets to create one data set.

-read the train and test data sets and merge them.
+read the train and test data sets.

 ```
 X1 <- read.table("./train/X_train.txt")